matthew-lehmann/Guayaki_Coding_Repo/README.md

 This is the source code for our project.
-The Unity files include all of the game design coding scripts and assets (as well as the application itself).
+The Unity files include all of the game design coding scripts and assets (but does not include the application itself).
 The EJS files for the website are then included everywhere else.
-If you would like to run the game, simply download the application for the appropriate OS (windows or OSMac).
+If you would like to run the game, go to the drive link below and follow the accompanied instructions for your OS.
 To visit the website simply go to: https://guayaki.herokuapp.com/.

 Organization